Davide Ancelotti

-Davide Ancelotti (born 22 July 1989) is an Italian professional football manager who is currently the head coach of Campeonato Brasileiro Série A club Botafogo.
+Davide Ancelotti (born 22 July 1989) is an Italian professional football manager and former player who is the head coach of Ligue 1 club Lille.

 Early life

 Born in Parma to football player and coach Carlo Ancelotti and Luisa Gibellini, Davide followed in his father's footsteps, becoming a professional footballer with AC Milan, playing as a midfielder.
 Following a loan spell and subsequent permanent transfer to Borgomanero, Ancelotti retired as a player at the age of 20 in 2009 to pursue a career in management.

-At the age of 22, he gained a degree in sports science.
+At the age of 22, Ancelotti gained a degree in sports science.

 Managerial career

 Early career

 Ancelotti's first foray into football coaching came in 2012, when he was appointed as a fitness coach at French side Paris Saint-Germain, where his father was manager.
 After Ancelotti Sr. moved to Spain to manage Real Madrid, Davide followed, working as an assistant to the club's fitness coach.